In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

-We want to add the date and time of printing, the total number of labels printed and the name of the PC from which printing was generated.
+We would like to add the date and time of printing, the total number of printed labels, and the name of the computer that generated the printing.

-Add a new text element below the one already there and modify its text as follows:
+Add a new text element below the existing one and change the text as follows:

-This text contains 3 references: Total labels, Current date/time and PC name.
-All of these references were added by selecting them from the popup menu that appears by clicking the Reference button.
+This text contains 3 references: total number of labels, current date/time and name of the computer.
+All of these references have been added from the pop-up menu, which is displayed by clicking the Reference button.

-We’ll leave all the references untouched except for Current date/time.
-Click it and modify its form as follows:
+We leave all references unchanged except for the current date/time.
+Click on it and change the format as follows:

 As you can see, we have specified a specific format with which date and time will be shown.
-It’s the US date format (short year with 2 digits) followed by the time in hours and minutes (the letter n is the placeholder for the minute value).
+It is the US date format (short year with 2 digits) followed by the time in hours and minutes (the letter n is the placeholder for the minute value).

-Click Ok to confirm the date format.
-Before confirming these text changes, let’s reduce the size of the font to 11 points so that the text will fit in our label, and also let’s make the text left aligned:
+Click OK to confirm the date format.
+Before confirming these text changes, we reduce the size of the font to 11 points so that the text fits on the label and align the text to the left:

-And here’s the final result, keep in mind that the fields Print date/time and Printed on PC will vary depending on the current date and the Windows PC name you will be using:
+And here is the final result, keep in mind that the fields Print date/time and Printed on PC will vary depending on the current date and the Windows PC name you will be using: